House Cleaning Answering Service

 Yes.
 Those are core intake details for residential cleaning.
 The call path can collect pets, entry, parking, alarm, key, lockbox, and arrival-window notes.

-Hazardous conditions, hoarding, post-construction scope, exact pricing disputes, product guarantees, allergy concerns, special surfaces, and anything outside approved service rules.
+Hazardous conditions, hoarding, post-construction scope, exact pricing disputes, product guarantees, allergy concerns, special surfaces, and anything outside approved service rules should go to staff.

 Does this replace cleaners or office staff?